 To use Vetiver Oil in a natural salve that encourages relaxation and restful sleep, first combine ½ cup Coconut Carrier Oil and ¼ cup Beeswax in a pot on the stove and thoroughly melt them together over medium heat.
 Remove this mixture from the heat and allow it to cool.
 Next, thoroughly mix in 10 drops Vetiver Essential Oil and 10 drops Lavender Essential Oil.
 Transfer the blend to a glass jar and allow it to cool once more.
 Apply this salve to the bottoms of the feet before bed.

 Country of Origin:Indonesia

-As with all other New Directions Aromatics essential oils, Vetiver Essential Oil should never be ingested due to its toxicity.
+As per NAHA guidelines, New Directions Aromatics (NDA) does not recommend the ingestion of essential oils.
 It is imperative to consult a medical practitioner before using Vetiver Oil for therapeutic purposes.
 Pregnant and nursing women and those taking prescription drugs are especially advised not to use Vetiver Essential Oil without the medical advice of a physician.
 The oil should always be stored in an area that is inaccessible to children, especially those under the age of 7.